 First of all, it has a construction that would make any hard-shell kayak jealous.
 It utilizes 38 mm PolyKrylar which is K80 PVC which gives this kayak a uniform construction throughout.
 Plus, it is resistant to sun and saltwater and that makes it suitable for a variety of water conditions.
 Sea Eagle 370 Pro is National Marine Manufacturers Association (NMMA) certified and is rated for Class III whitewater.

 Sea Eagle says it can carry three persons which is true to some extent as it can carry two adults and a kid or a pet, but not three adults.
 However, it has a great capacity at 650 pounds to support quite heavy individuals and still would have the capacity to accommodate your camping and fishing gear.
 Although it does not have any dedicated storage areas, you can store some of your water-sensitive stuff under the sprayskirts.

 Quick inflation of Sea Eagle 370 Pro is ensured by five one-way valves.
 This kayak comes with a foot pedal that you can use to set this up in around 10 mins.
 You can accelerate by employing another man or use an electric pump.

 Sea Eagle 370 Pro consists of three air chambers and they inflate separately.
-This is an important safety feature which ensures that you get ashore even when one chamber gets punctured.
+This is an important safety feature that ensures that you get ashore even when one chamber gets punctured.
 You have pressure gauges for side chambers and that ensures you don’t over or under-inflate them.
-However, the floor does not have a gauge and use your best judgment for the floor.
+However, the floor does not have a gauge, and use your best judgment for the floor.

 When we talk about the comfort side of things, you will like its seats.
 It comes with two inflatable seats that provide good back and bottom support.
 These seats have pockets on the backside which you can use to put your cell phone or even a snack.